BAFurtado/armas/README.md

 simulate the main processes and drivers within this system**."
 (Malleson, Heppenstall, See, 2009).

 We developed the model on top of [https://github.com/projectmesa/mesa] mesa wolf_sheep example We thank David Massa e all the contributors of the mesa project.
-See folder `guns_model`

 **Alan Rafael Dill**